-We have issued our report dated June 26, 2019, with respect to the financial statements and supplemental information included in the Annual Report of Fortune Brands Home & Security Retirement Savings Plan on Form 11-K for the year ended December 31, 2018.
+We have issued our report dated June 26, 2019, with respect to the financial statements of the Fortune Brands Home & Security Retirement Savings Plan as of and for the year ended December 31, 2018, included in the Annual Report of Fortune Brands Home & Security Retirement Savings Plan on Form 11-K for the year ended December 31, 2019.
 We consent to the incorporation by reference of said report in the Registration Statement of Fortune Brands Home & Security, Inc. on Form S-8 (Registration No. 333-177164).